zalevskyi/kottans-frontend/README.md

 #### :gift: Suprising
 Single tree aproach in Linux with mounting physical disks as ordinal directories in the tree.

-Multi-user approach from the start
+Multi-user approach in Linux from the start
 #### :hammer: Useful
 Pipeline of one program results into other: for example `ps aux | grep <command>` list processes from all users that are executing now and send it to grep for filtering only lines with specific command.